-- 1 In order to be admitted to the Postgraduate Diploma in Rehabilitation Psychology an applicant must have completed the following: - (a) the Master of Health Science in Psychology including PSYC805 and either HEAL801, PSYC801, RHAB805, RHAB815, or SPSC801 or - (b) a relevant master's degree in psychology and have passed papers that are substantially similar to the papers required under 1(a) above. - 2 An applicant must have the personal qualities that show suitability for this programme. - 3 An applicant may be required to attend selection interviews. - 4 An applicant will be required to supply references and satisfy a police check.
+- 1 In order to be admitted to the Postgraduate Diploma in Rehabilitation Psychology an applicant must have completed the following: - (a) the Master of Health Science in Psychology including PSYC805 and PSYC819 or - (b) a relevant master's degree in psychology and have passed papers that are substantially similar to the papers required under 1(a) above. - 2 An applicant must have the personal qualities that show suitability for this programme. - 3 An applicant may be required to attend selection interviews. - 4 An applicant will be required to supply references and satisfy a police check.